Log in with user name:

-and is renowned as the country's wettest national park, so be prepared with a poncho or umbrella.
+by afternoon and, with between 250 and 300 inches of rain annually, it's renowned as the country's wettest national park; be prepared with a poncho or umbrella.

 To get to the park, head south of Orosi; the road becomes a rugged track following the Río Grande de Orosi past coffee plantations, elegant fincas (farmhouses), and seasonal barracks for coffee pickers before it's hemmed in by the steep slopes of thick jungle.
 At the bottom of the loop road, follow signs for Tapantí National Park.
 Though it's worth the trip for just an hour or two of exploring, you could easily fill a day in the park.